kelleyvanevert/adventofcode2024/readme.md

 ```

 Indeed, 504 moves in 😅 You can see it going wrong.
 As soon as I found this little bug, the algorithm worked and I was able to compute the answer, in about 3ms 💪

+## Day 16, 17

+Pretty hard!
+Of both these days, I'm (still) having a hard time getting the bonus :P

+_Update: I solved the bonus of day 16 on Jan 2nd_

+## The rest...

+I started slacking after the previous two days, because of a combo of wanting to proceed sequentially, and having other things to do :P

+I'll be solving the rest still, but not anymore in the structured, daily, documented way that I've been doing up until now :)